Legal Information: Puerto Rico

-What is the legal definition of domestic violence in Puerto Rico for the purpose of obtaining a protection order?
+What is the legal definition of domestic violence in Puerto Rico for the purpose of getting a protection order?

-Domestic violence (for the purpose of obtaining a protection order) is when one of the following people repeatedly use physical force or psychological violence, intimidation or harassment in order to cause you (or another person) physical harm to yourself, your property or to another person in order to cause you severe emotional harm:
+Domestic violence for the purpose of getting a protection order is when one of the following people repeatedly use physical force, psychological violence, intimidation, or harassment in order to cause physical harm to yourself, your property, or to another person in order to cause you severe emotional harm: